Here are the rules. There are only two.

 Well aside from playing havoc on your hips, your ankles, your shoulders, sitting hunched over virtually shuts down your diaphragm.
 And if you cannot tap into that important muscle, you’ve just sucker-punched your ability to draw deeper fuller breaths into the belly when it counts, fully oxygenate your working muscles and brain, and run that time that you’ve been telling your buddies FOR YEARS that you can really do (if only the conditions were right!).

 So lucky you, we created the Get Strong Burpee Breathing Breath Ladder challenge.
+This will also help you learn how to control your breathing.

 But before you all start burpee-ing away, let’s tease out even more of the ugliness that occurs with terrible breathing.